eanylin/ai-ml-ocp-workshop-m1-guides/kubernetes-overview.md

 The basic Kubernetes object include:

 * [Pod](https://kubernetes.io/docs/concepts/workloads/pods/pod-overview/)
+  - A Pod is the smallest unit in the Kubernetes object model that can be created or deploy.
+It represents processes running on the cluster.
+  - A Pod encapsulates an application's container(s), storages resources, unique network identity (IP address) as well as options that govern how the container(s) should run

 * [Service](https://kubernetes.io/docs/concepts/services-networking/service/)
+  - An abstract way to expose an application running on a set of Pods as a network service
+  - An abstraction which defines a logic set of Pods and a policy by which to access them
+  - The set of Pods that are targeted by a Service is usually determined by a [selector](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/)

 * [Volume](https://kubernetes.io/docs/concepts/storage/volumes/)
+  - On-disk files in a Container are ephemeral, which is not idea for non-trivial applications when running in Containers
+  - Kubernetes volume allows data to be preserved across Container restarts
+  - It has an explicit lifetime, i.e. the same as the Pod that encloses it
+  - There is support for different types of [Volumes](https://kubernetes.io/docs/concepts/storage/volumes/#types-of-volumes), such as awsElasticBlock, cephfs, etc

 * [Namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/)
+  - Kubernetes supports multiple virtual clusters backed by the same physical cluster
+  - These virtual clusters are called namespaces and are a way to divide cluster resources between multiple users via [resource quota](https://kubernetes.io/docs/concepts/policy/resource-quotas/)

 Kubernetes also contains higher-level abstractions that rely on controllers to build upon the basic objects to provide additional functionality and convenience features.
 These include: